 Negotiating and Booking Loads on a Load Board

 Now that the carrier has found a shipment, they can finally move on to negotiating and booking loads with that shipper or broker.
-You could fill a library with books on the U.S. freight markets and rate negotiation, but the process is really quite simple in the context of freight rates.
+You could fill a library with books on the U.S. freight markets and freight cost per mile negotiation, but the process is really quite simple in the context of freight rates.

 For example, let's say that you find a load (or carrier for your load) on a load board, but you're not sure that the posted rate is the best rate available.
 You could settle on that rate, or you could utilize the load boards built-in tools to check freight costs in specific markets; compare how freight rates vary in and out of a peak season, and use historical reference data to see if the rate really is as good as it looks.